littlejo/killerkoda-labs/aya-prod/goya/intro/step1/text.md

 ### 🧠 Setting up your XDP development environment

-Before coding an XDP program with Aya, you need to set up a suitable development environment.
+Before coding an XDP program with Goya, you need to set up a suitable development environment.
 We’ll use two components:

 * a script to create network namespaces